 Where do I begin?
 It’s the year 2000 and I’m a young boy excited about the first X-Men film.
 Our favorite mutants are leatherclad and kicking the villainous Magneto’s behind.
 While the film was in action, something we couldn’t predict happened.
 We didn’t know it at the time, but this film introduced us to something very special, something that has only happened once.
 It gave us Hugh Jackman’s Wolverine.

 There were many great things about the first X-Men film, but the greatest one was Wolverine.
 Jackman’s tenure as the clawed mutant lasted 17 years and 9 films, with the latest one being his last.
-He is the only actor to ever portray the character.
+He is the only actor to ever portray the Marvel character.

 Although his spin-offs started a little rocky, his solo outings slowly progressed throughout each film into something spectacular.
 X-Men Origins: Wolverine was underwhelming and The Wolverine was a much needed improvement, but there was still something missing and I think Jackman and director James Mangold knew.